rgblack316/v4vmusic_com_hugo/submitted/self-hosting_tsk_sf_info.md

 This method gives you full control and ensures your podcast remains independent.
 --------------------------------------------
-Author info - Randy Black - randy@randallblack.com
+Author info - Randy Black is an educator, technology specialist, and podcaster from Milton, WV.
+You can reach him via email at [randy@randallblack.com](mailto:randy@randallblack.com).
 --------------------------------------------
 "YOUR-NAME": "A brief description of yourself.
 May include [markdown formatted urls](https://your-website.com)"